CESNET/metacentrum-user-docs/docs/software/sw-list/lammps.md

 **Tip no. 2**

 There is a significant difference in computing speed of the program between Intel and AMD machine architecture.
 It runs better on Intel.

+**Tip no. 3**

+The lammps binary includes many compiled parts.
+You can get their list by issuing command

+    lmp -h